Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 MESSAGE = "Hello 👋!
 This message comes from an environment variable"
 ```

 These files are prefilled with a template you can use for testing.
 The `src/main.rs` file contains the function code, and the `photoniq.toml` file contains the configuration settings.
-Refer to the [Using Functions](./03-using-functions/index.md) to learn more about functions file structure in Rust and Javascript.
+Refer to the using Functions to learn more about functions file structure in Rust and Javascript.

 When this test function is [executed](#testing-the-function-locally), it should return the following response as defined in the function handler: